benofbrown/darksouls/DSIII_Low_Death.md

 - Warp to *Farron Keep*.
 - Put on the best curse resist gear.
 - Use the quickstep from the dagger to get past the basilisks and run up the ramp, killing the jumping ghru.
-- Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone back to *Farron Keep*.
+- Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone to *Firelink Shrine*.
+- You may be able to level up at this point.
+As before level *Vigour* if it's less than 40, otherwise level *Endurance*.
 - Warp to *Keep Ruins*, then run to *Farron Keep Perimeter* and light it.
 - Kill the *Abyss Watchers* using the *Gold Pine Resin*.